nurzhanzhanuzak/eventsourcing/docs/topics/tutorial/part2.rst

 Tutorial - Part 2 - Aggregates
 ==============================

+This part of the tutorial shows in more detail how to define event-sourced aggregates.

 In :doc:`Part 1 </topics/tutorial/part1>` we learned
 how to write event-sourced aggregates and applications in Python.